 Avascular Necrosis Incidence

 Avascular necrosis, also known as the dying hip, is the cause of about 10% of severe hip arthritis cases seen in this country.
 A disruption of the blood supply causes it into the femoral head.
 This lack of blood supply eventually leads to the dead bone within the ball of the hip joint.
-This then progresses to flattening of the head from its normal round shape.
+This then progresses to flattening the head from its normal round shape.
 The uneven joint surface, or incongruity, leads to progressive degeneration until the hip is fully arthritic.
-There are cases where the body spontaneously recovers, and the blood supply is restored without the progression of this disease.
+There are cases where the body spontaneously recovers, and the blood supply will restore without the progression of this disease.
 However, unfortunately, in the majority of cases, the condition does progress when left untreated.